 Do you test your soap?

 Only on ourselves.
-We’ve been doing this for over 15 years, and we’ve never gone back.
+We’ve been doing this since 1998, and we’ve never gone back.

 Can I special order a scent I don’t see on your site?